-- ➤ We DO NOT have blanket permission from ABC, CBS, CNN, FOX or NBC (including MSNBC and CNBC) to record and use clips from their newscasts or weekend talk shows.

-The only exception is ABC's This Week program (see next page). - > Soundbites from the other networks' weekend talk shows should be taken from our regular agency newsfeeds, and we must follow the restrictions the networks place on the use of those clips. - There are times when we will claim "fair use" for a network news video clip that has not been fed on an agency newsfeed, but you must contact Steve to get clearance.
-If necessary, Steve will consult with the General Counsel's Office regarding any potential legal considerations.
+- ➤ We DO NOT have blanket permission from ABC, CBS, CNN, FOX or NBC (including MSNBC and CNBC) to record and use clips from their newscasts or weekend talk shows. - There are times when we will claim "fair use" for a network news video clip that has not been fed on an agency newsfeed, but you must contact the News Standards & Best Practices Editor to get clearance.

-(Also see Copyright and Fair Use, p.
-60)
+(Also see Copyright and Fair Use)